 Past and Present Family Life

-Stage Ones main focus is to reveal and showcase to the children how individuals like Mr and Mrs Macarthur and their children as well as grandchildren lived their day to day lives.
-This stage essentially allows the children to make comparisons to their everyday life and allows them to gain a sense of understanding of how times and technology changes.
+The main focus is to reveal and showcase to the children how individuals like Mr and Mrs Macarthur and their children as well as grandchildren lived their day to day lives.
+This stage essentially allows the children to make comparisons to their everyday life and allows them to gain a sense of understanding of how times and technology change.

 Stage 2 (Years 3 & 4)